 Enjoy the recipe!

-Savory cornbread seasoned with crumbled fried pork fat back was crumbled, mixed into the batter and baked.
+To create this savory cornbread, fried salt pork fat back was crumbled, mixed into the batter and baked.
 Delicious alone, drizzled with honey, or maple syrup.
-Excellent with fresh collard greens.
+Excellent with collard greens.
 Recipe and photography by Beverly Davis for CornbreadMillionaire.com.

 Place all ingredients on the kitchen counter.
 Use an 8" skillet (thick cornbread) OR a 9" skillet (thin cornbread).
 Cornbread will be baked in the same skillet in which cracklings are fried.

 Place 5 slices of cold pork fat back strips in preferred sized cast iron skillet or other cookware.
 Cover with about 1/2 cup of water.
 Add more water if necessary.

 To decrease salt, simmer over low-medium heat for 5 minutes.
 Drain water before frying.